Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: -structures around higher order poles

-To prove the statement on eigenvalues of $H$, we compare $H$ with the linear transformation $H_0\in\SL(E_0)$ defined in the same way as $H$ but using the parallel transport $\para_0$ of $\D_0$ instead.
-Since $\tau^*$ preserves the frame $(e_1,e_2,e_3)$ of $E$, $H_0$ has the same matrix expression as $\para_0(0,h)$ under the frame, namely (see Section \ref{subsec_titeica}),
+To prove the statement on eigenvalues of $H$, we compare $H$ with the linear transformation $H_0\in\SL(E_0)$ defined in the same way as $H$ but using $\para_0$ instead.
+Using the matrix expression of $\para_0$ (see Section \ref{subsec_titeica}), we get